dseichter/solix2influxdb/README.md

 ## Installation

+How to implement it, you can also see my [solarmonitor](https://github.com/dseichter/solarmonitor) projects.

-Downdload or clone the repository.
+Download or clone the repository.
 Switch to the directory.
 E.g. /opt/solix2influxdb.

 Run the following commands:
 ```sh